predict-idlab/tsflex/docs/pdoc_include/tsflex_matrix.md

 # Benchmark 📊

-The visualization below compares `tsflex v0.1.2.5` against other eligible packages for the strided-rolling feature extraction use-case.<br>
+The visualization below compares `tsflex v0.2.2` against other eligible packages for the strided-rolling feature extraction use-case.<br>
 As a reference, the data size when loaded in RAM was 96.4MB.
+The shaded areas represent the lower an upper quantile range (q=[0.1, 0.9]) of the runs.

 The figure is constructed by using the [tsflex-benchmarking](https://github.com/predict-idlab/tsflex-benchmarking) repo, we further refer to this repository for more details.